glotzerlab/hoomd-rs/hoomd-rand/ARCHITECTURE.md

 of chaotic-type PRNGs for further details.

-`SFC64` was selected as the fastest portable PRNG we tested, although the `AESRand` PRNG is somewhat faster on systems that have hardware support for AES instructions.
+`SFC64` was selected as the fastest portable PRNG we tested, although the `AESRand` PRNG is faster on systems that have hardware AES instructions.
 This is also a chaotic-type PRNG, but uses AES encode and decode to form a random invertible mapping rather than standard operations like addition or xor.
-For users who require extreme volumes of random data, `AESRand` might be valuable -- however, the 128-bit state means limits its use in parallel contexts where more than $`2^32`$ parallel streams are required.
+For users who require extreme volumes of random data, `AESRand` might be valuable -- however, the 128-bit state limits its use in parallel contexts where large numbers of independent streams are required.

 The `extras` feature of this crate also includes the classic [`ThreeFry2x64`](https://random123.com) PRNG, which has excellent statistics but